pytorch/torchtune/README.md

 &nbsp;
 &nbsp;

 torchtune now officially supports Meta Llama3!
-Check out our recipes for Llama3-8B with LoRA, QLoRA and Full fine-tune in the [Llama3](#llama3) section! 🚀 🦙
+Check out our recipes for Llama3-8B with LoRA, QLoRA and Full fine-tune in the [Llama3](#llama3) section!
+We also support 70B fine-tuning with LoRA! 🚀 🦙

 # torchtune